harshaster/wrixt/README.md

 ## Caveats

-Writ is designed for modern, standards compliant browsers only.
-There are no compatibility hacks.
-Writ is tested on the latest stable releases of Safari, Chrome and Firefox.
+Writ was designed for modern, standards compliant browsers only.
+Same goes for WriXt.
+I have used the very new `light-dark` <abbr>CSS</abbr> function.
+So again, there are no compatibility hacks.
+Some things might (should not, i guess) break.

 ## License

 Copyright © 2015, Curtis McEnroe <curtis@cmcenroe.me>

+Modified in 2025 by Harshit Katiyar <harshitk31dec@gmail.com>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above